5jt/dyalog-cookbook/manuscript/11_makeme.md

 "C:\Program Files\Dyalog\Dyalog APL{yourPreferredVersion}\Dyalog.exe" DYAPP="%~dp0Make.dyapp"
 ~~~

-Of course you need to make amendments so that it is using the version of Dyalog you have chosen.
+Of course you need to make amendments so that it is using the version of Dyalog of your choice.
 If it is at the moment what happens to run  a DYAPP on a double-click then this will give you the correct path:

 ~~~
 `'"',(⊃#.GetCommandLineArgs),'"'`